S. 2314: SHARKED Act of 2025

 6

-Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa are included in the bill's coastal-state definition for representation.
+The bill's coastal-state definition spans every major U.S. ocean region and includes Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.

 Who benefits from S. 2314?

-If you are losing hooked fish to sharks, this bill is aimed directly at that problem.
-It pushes the federal government to study what is driving those interactions and whether non-lethal deterrents or changed fishing practices can reduce them.
+If you are losing hooked fish to sharks, this bill is aimed straight at your problem.
+It pushes the federal government to study what is driving the interactions and whether non-lethal deterrents or changed practices can cut them down.

-Fishing businesses that lose catch, time, and gear to shark interactions could benefit from a clearer national playbook on prevention, management, and education.
+Crews that lose catch, time, and gear to shark interactions could get a clearer national playbook on prevention, management, and education instead of figuring it out boat by boat.

 Shark scientists and marine researchers

-The bill creates a formal seat at the table for shark behavior, ecology, and migratory-species expertise, while also expanding the list of federal research projects that can focus on shark depredation.
+The bill creates dedicated seats for shark behavior, ecology, and migratory-species experts, and expands the federal research projects that can focus on shark depredation.

-State and territorial fish and wildlife agencies across every major U.S. ocean region would have a route into the task force process, including Puerto Rico, Guam, and American Samoa.
+Fish and wildlife agencies across every major U.S. ocean region — including Puerto Rico, Guam, and American Samoa — would have a route into the task force and its recommendations.

 Who is affected by S. 2314?